-Stop making excuses and just pick up the phone and call your mom!
-Sure, she might drone on sometimes about the drama in her book club or how the grocery store was out of her favorite cereal, but nothing makes her happier than hearing from you—and that's all that matters.
+Assuming she's still with us and you're on good terms, stop making excuses and call your mom!
+Sure, she might drone on about the drama in her book club or how the grocery store was out of her favorite cereal, but nothing makes her happier than hearing from you—and that's all that matters.

 Surprise your partner this Sunday with a delicious breakfast in bed.
 Even if it's just some scrambled eggs and coffee, your significant other will love that you put effort into making their morning that much sweeter.

 That's it for our list of random acts of kindness, but be sure to check back in with us soon!
 You can also sign up for our newsletter to enjoy similar kinds of content, as well as hit pieces on lifestyle, entertainment, and health.